Betsy Bang: Personal life

 "This is Marmaduke", she says, indicating a photograph of a silverbacked mountain gorilla.
 "Marmaduke introduced me to Frederik.
 There I was perched on the corpse of this 700-pound, sweet-smelling gorilla in the Johns Hopkins dissection room.
 In pops this tall, bespectacled, bearded medical student.

 'What are you doing?' he asks.
 'Why, I'm drawing Marmaduke's musculature.
 What are you doing?'
 'Oh, I just finished an autopsy next door.
 But why are you making drawings of a gorilla?'

 I told him it was for a book on gorilla anatomy, as if it was the most natural thing in the world.
 I can't quite remember how the romance proceeded after that, but our lives were never the same again."

 In 1940, they married, and eventually he was named chairman of the parasitology department at the Johns Hopkins University School of Hygiene.
 She created illustrations for some of his medical work and they published several papers together.
 He died in 1981.

-The children of Betsy and Fred Bang included Caroline (1941–1996), Axel and Molly, who illustrated her translations of folk tales and is listed as co-author.
+The children of Betsy and Fred Bang include Caroline (1941–1996), Axel and Molly, who illustrated her translations of folk tales and is listed as co-author.

-Betsy Bang moved to Woods Hole, Massachusetts, after her husband's death.
+Betsy Bang moved to Woods Hole, Massachusetts after her husband's death.
 The Bangs had a long association with the Marine Biological Laboratory there having first arrived in 1952 to conduct research; they returned for many summers thereafter to work.
 In Woods Hole, Betsy volunteered and conducted tours at the laboratory and helped computerize its vast catalog of books.
 She also volunteered at the town's public library until she was 90.

 Betsy Bang died at her home in Woods Hole, Massachusetts, on October 31, 2003, at 91 years of age.